19hours/sg-statutes/Acts/Income Tax Act.md

 [32/99]

-5(5) No allowance under this sectionor section 19Ashall be made in respect of a motor car which is constructed or adapted for the carriage of not more than 7 passengers (exclusive of the driver) and the weight of which unladen does not exceed 3,000 kilograms except –
+5(5) No allowance under this sectionorsection 19Ashall be made in respect of a motor car which is constructed or adapted for the carriage of not more than 7 passengers (exclusive of the driver) and the weight of which unladen does not exceed 3,000 kilograms except –

 (a) a taxi;